CUBRID/cubrid-manual/en/sql/query/select.rst

       'France'
     ...

 The following example shows how to define an alias to a column to be queried and sort the result record by using the column alias in the **ORDER BY** clause.
-At this time, the number of the result records is limited to 5 by using the **LIMIT** clause and FOR **ORDERBY_NUM()**.
+At this time, the number of the result records is limited to 5 by using the **LIMIT** clause.

 .. code-block:: sql

-    SELECT host_year as col1, host_nation as col2 FROM olympic ORDER BY col2 LIMIT 5;
+    SELECT host_year as col1, host_nation as col2
+    FROM olympic
+    ORDER BY col2 LIMIT 5;

 ::